learn-co-curriculum/js-prototypes-and-constructors/README.md

-# Objects in Javascript
+# Objects in JavaScript

-Objects in Javascript generally refer to the `Prototype`/`Instance` object model.
-THese are very similar to other object oriented languages (like Ruby), but the inner mechanics are also fundamentally different.
+Objects in JavaScript generally refer to the `Prototype`/`Instance` object model.
+These are very similar to other object oriented languages (like Ruby), but the inner mechanics are also fundamentally different.

 ## Types in JS